SoftUni-Internal/interactive-content/EN/06-Applications-Routing/02-Navigation-for-SPA.md

 # Hash Based Routing

-We use **hash-based** routing when we want to deep link a section of an application.
+We use **hash-based** routing to deep link a section of a page.

 This type of navigation simulates the loading of different content.

-Also, **hash-based routing** does **not** reload the page.
+**Hash-based routing** does **not** reload the page.

-To extract hash from the url we use:
+To extract the hash from the URL, we use:

 ```js
 window.location.href.split('#')[1] || '';
 ```

-`Window.location.href` will return us the whole URL.
+If we use only `window.location.href`, we will retrieve the whole URL.

-So that is why, after we got the URL, we are using `split()`.

-After we split with `#` the URL, we got the hash.
+To extract the hash, we need to use `split('#')`.

-If we want to change the path, it will look like this:
+We can change the location like this:

 ```js
 let changePath = function (path) {